 Commonwealth of Massachusetts; Federal District of Massachusetts; United States Court of Appeals for the First Circuit; United States Court of Appeals for the Fourth Circuit; United States Tax Court.

-Mr. Schneider devotes a substantial part of his practice to the representation of professors, students, physicians, postdocs, and scientists accused of scientific research misconduct at medical schools, hospitals, universities, and other research institutions, as well as before the Office of Research Integrity (ORI) at the National Institutes of Health (NIH) and the National Science Foundation (NSF).
+In addition to his criminal-defense work, Mr. Schneider devotes a substantial part of his practice to the representation of professors, students, physicians, postdocs, and scientists accused of scientific research misconduct at medical schools, hospitals, universities, and other research institutions, as well as before the Office of Research Integrity (ORI) at the National Institutes of Health (NIH) and the National Science Foundation (NSF).

 Mr. Schneider is a longtime member of the National Association of Criminal Defense Lawyers (NACDL) and the Massachusetts Association of Criminal Defense Lawyers (MACDL).
-He has been a cooperating attorney with the American Civil Liberties Union for many years, and has served on the Board of Directors of both the national ACLU and the Massachusetts affiliate (ACLUM).
+He has been a cooperating attorney with the American Civil Liberties Union and has served on the Board of Directors of both the national ACLU and the Massachusetts affiliate (ACLUM).

 Commonwealth of Massachusetts; State of New York; Federal District of Massachusetts; United States Court of Appeals for the First Circuit; United States Court of Appeals for the District of Columbia Circuit; and, the United States Supreme Court.